 - The patron must visit the library and show proof of address and proof of employment with a current (within the past month) pay‐check stub.

-- Employee Cards expire one year from issue date.
+- Employee Cards expire one year from the issue date.

-- To renew and Employee Card, the patron must visit the library and bring proof of continued employment in the district with a current (within the past month) pay‐check stub.
+- To renew an Employee Card, the patron must visit the library and bring proof of continued employment in the district with a current (within the past month) pay‐check stub.

-- NonRes cards will expire either one year, six months, or three months from issue date.
+- NonRes cards will expire either one year, six months, or three months from the issue date.